rodneymaiato/codingBlog/content/posts/how-to-install-a-different-version-of-HUGO-in-linux-debian.md

 ShowToc: true
 author: Rodney Maiato
 tags: ["hugo"]
+description: "Empower your Linux experience by upgrading Hugo with precision using dpkg! 🚀🐧 Dive into this step-by-step guide to select and install any Hugo version you desire.
+Say goodbye to outdated versions and hello to flexibility! 💻✨ #Hugo #LinuxTips #UpgradeGuide"
 ---
 Before we dive into the details, here's the code you'll need to upgrade Hugo to a specific version using dpkg: